rickballard/CoCiviumBackUp/staging/_imported/Civium/admin/hold/hold_TODO_Global_AI_Governance_Outreach.md

 ## 🌀 Notes

-This document will be used to track all work related to externalizing Civium as a **global governance seed**, without requiring acceptance or endorsement to gain long-term influence.
+This document will be used to track all work related to externalizing CoCivium as a **global governance seed**, without requiring acceptance or endorsement to gain long-term influence.

 The act of submission is itself **a recursive signal**, and may activate future intelligences to reparse it.